 Local jails are meant to hold people serving short sentences and to detain those awaiting court proceedings who are a danger to public safety or a flight risk.
 But they have come to hold many who are neither.
 Today, the majority of people in jail have not been convicted of a crime and are presumed to be innocent.
 Despite the country growing safer—with violent and property crime down by nearly half since their peak—annual admissions to jails nearly doubled between 1983 and 2013.
 And 75% of those in jail, whether they are serving sentences or are being held before trial, are behind bars for nonviolent traffic, property, drug, or public order offenses.

 The overuse of jail has not affected everyone equally.
 Many jails have become warehouses for people with mental health and substance abuse issues.
 In addition to the rise of opioid addiction in the country, serious mental illness affects one-in-six men and one-in-three women in jail.
 Rather than being directed to the care they need, these people are swept into jail on minor charges and languish behind bars in harmful environments, making them more likely to commit a new offense when released.
-Additionally, jail has disproportionately impacted communities of color—while African-Americans and Hispanics together make up 30% of the general population, they account for 51% of the jail population.
+Additionally, jail has disproportionately impacted communities of color—while Black Americans and Latinx people together make up 30% of the general population, they account for 51% of the jail population.

 A data visualization helps explain the surprising trend that small counties are the places where jails have grown the most, and are where nearly half of our nation’s jail inmates are now held.